mostafa-amin-dt/langmem/docs/docs/guides/extract_semantic_memories.md

     saves memories that are sufficiently informative in isolation.

 2. LangMem has two similar objects for extracting and enriching memory collections:
-   - `create_memory_enricher`: (this examples) You control storage and updates
+   - `create_memory_manager`: (this examples) You control storage and updates
-   - `create_memory_store_enricher`: Handles the memory search, upserts, and deletes directly in whichever BaseStore is configured for the graph context
+   - `create_memory_store_manager`: Handles the memory search, upserts, and deletes directly in whichever BaseStore is configured for the graph context

    The latter uses the former.
 Both of these work by prompting an LLM to use parallel tool calling to extract new memories, update old ones, and (if configured) delete old ones.